FAQs

 How long does a pump, pressure tank, or filtration system last?

 Submersible pumps are reliable technology.
-They are typically low maintenance and can last 8-12 years.
-It’s not unusual to find one that’s been in service for 20 years.
+They are typically low maintenance and can last eight to twelve years.
+It’s not unusual to find one that’s been in service for twenty years.

 Water treatment systems require regular maintenance.
 They have parts that wear over time and media that needs refreshing.
-Every 1-3 years you will want someone to check on yours.
+Every one to three years you will want someone to check on yours.

 Do you take credit cards?

-Yes, we do.
-In addition to cash and check payments, we accept all major credit cards online, in person or over the phone.
+Yes, we do, and there is no surcharge or convenience fee for using credit cards.
+In addition to ACH, cash, and check payments, we accept all major credit cards online, in person, or over the phone.